 - 1 teaspoon (5ml) soy sauce

 Adjust oven rack to lower-middle position and preheat oven to 275°F. Spread onions, carrots, celery, garlic, bay leaves, and black pepper evenly across bottom rimmed baking sheet.
 Pour 1 cup (240ml) stock into baking sheet; reserve remaining stock.
 Place a wire rack on top of the baking sheet.
 (It may rest directly on top of vegetables—this is okay.)
 Set aside.
 Place turkey on top of rack on top of vegetables, trying to leave a little space between each turkey piece.

 Roast turkey until an instant-read thermometer inserted into the center of a breast piece registers 150°F (66°C), 2 to 3 hours total.
 Remove breast and set aside.
 Continue roasting legs until instant-read thermometer registers 170°F (77°C) when inserted into leg, about 30 minutes longer (depending on arrangement, legs might finish at same time as breasts).
 Turkey pieces will not be browned.
 Set aside at room temperature for at least 30 minutes and up to 2 hours.
 Set fine meshed strainer over large bowl.
 Strain vegetables from tray.
 Reserve liquid and discard vegetables.

 While Turkey Is Roasting, Make the Gravy: Roughly chop carcass and neck into 1-inch chunks.
-Heat remaining 2 tablespoons vegetable oil in large saucepan or Dutch oven over high-heat until just beginning to smoke.
+Heat vegetable oil in large saucepan or Dutch oven over high-heat until just beginning to smoke.
 Add turkey carcass and cook, stirring frequently, until well browned on all surfaces, about 10 minutes.
-Deglaze with remaining stock.
-Add tap water until turkey pieces are barely covered.
-Bring to a boil, reduce to a simmer, and allow to simmer while turkey roasts, skimming off scum occasionally.
+Add remaining stock.
+Add water until turkey pieces are barely covered.
+Bring to a boil, reduce to a simmer, and allow to simmer while turkey roasts.